Datafable/gbif-dataset-metrics/README.md

 ## Installation

 [Install the Google Chrome Extension]() and visit a [GBIF dataset page](http://www.gbif.org/dataset/0debafd0-6c8a-11de-8225-b8a03c50a862).
-See limitations below to see which datasets currently have metrics.
+See limitations below to know which datasets currently have metrics.

-If you want to run the extraction or aggregation module, see these pages: [extraction](extraction_module/README.md) / [aggregation](aggregation_module/README.md).
+*If you want to calculate the metrics yourself (i.e. run the backend), see the documentation on the [extraction](extraction_module/README.md) and [aggregation module](aggregation_module/README.md).*

 ## How it works

-### Frontend

 * [Basis of record bar](documentation/basis-of-record-bar.md)
 * [Coordinates bar](coordinates-bar.md)